Estonian Steam merchant

 |History||Built as British Wylo for Gracie, Beazley & Co.
 1896 sold to Sweden and renamed Billio for G.L.
 Vatis, Grekland.
 1899 sold to Rederi-A/B Excelsior (J. Persson), Helsingborg and renamed Excelsior.
 1913 transferred to Rederi-A/B Polaris and 1916 sold to H. Unérs A/B, Norrköping.
 1917 transferred to Robert Göhle and 1921 sold to Joh.
 Gorthon, Helsingborg.
 1921 sold to Rederi-A/B Cecil (G.F.
 Persson), Landskrona and 1934 to A/B G.H.
 Dahlgren, Helsingborg.
 1939 sold to Estonia and renamed Anu. |

-On 6 Feb, 1940, the Anu (Master Johannes Raudsoo) struck a mine, laid on 12 Dec, 1939, by U-13 in the entrance to River Tay and sank.
+On 6 February 1940 the Anu (Master Johannes Raudsoo) struck a mine, laid on 12 December 1939 by U-13, off the entrance to River Tay and sank.
 The master, his wife and four crew members were lost.
 The cook later died of burns in a hospital in Dundee.

 If you can help us with any additional information on this vessel then please contact us.